by Jacques Werth and Carl Ingalls – Updated May 2019 by Ingalls

 - For instance, “This is Jacques Werth of High Probability Selling.”

-- A feature is a concrete attribute that describes part of what you are selling.
-It is not an expected outcome or benefit.
+- Use Features, not Benefits.
+A feature is a concrete attribute that describes part of what you are selling, part of what the prospect gets immediately.
+A benefit is a positive outcome that can happen later.

 - A feature can be something that differentiates your product or service.